nyl-auster/okcdesign/README.md

 ```shell
   sass --watch scss:css -I ../okcdesign/bower_components/foundation/scss -I ../okcdesign/scss
 ```
+Scss directory from your subtheme will contain two very important files :
+  - app.scss is the main file, including all others scss files. (including _settings.scss file) .
+You have to import your custom scss files here.
+  - _settings.scss file is the file configuring all foundation default values.
+This is where you can configure grid, default colors, font-size and a lot more.

 IMPORTANT :
 It makes the assumption than your subtheme is at the same directory level than OKC Design base theme.